williamdemeo/Math700Homework/README.md

 2. Next, you should [install Git][] on your computer.

 3. If you are using a Mac or Linux, you should [upload a public ssh key][] to your GitHub account.
+(If you are using [GitHub for Windows][] you can skip this step.)

 3. Once I add you as a collaborator, you should [clone][] the Math700Homework repository to your computer's hard drive.
 How you do this may depend on your operating system.

-In Linux I invoke the following at the command line
+	+ **Linux:** I invoke the following at the command line:

+	    mkdir -p ~/git
 		cd ~/git
 	    git clone git@github.com:williamdemeo/Math700Homework.git

+	  the same commands should work on a Mac in a terminal window.
-	But see the [first Tip](#tips) below for more info.
+	  See also the [first Tip](#tips) below.

+	+ **Windows:** I have never used the [GitHub for Windows][] app, so I don't know how to clone a repository using Windows.
+However, according to [this help.github.com page][], it's easy.
+Please let me know if you have problems.

 4. Make some changes to the files in the repository.
 For example, you might edit the file called Homework01.tex.